VRConservation/neca_jpa/jpa.md

 To calculate the required endowments, we estimated 5-year returns with a 4% annual spending and a modest 7% annual return.
 A 0.2% administrative fee and an additional $5,000/yr in individual contributions were factored into the return calculations.
 We set each endowment to the closest \$100,000 that created a 5-year return exceeding the estimated 5-year budget created by each pilot team.

-:::{table} Example endowments based on five pilot JPA annual budget estimates.
+:::{table} Example endowments (\$USD) based on five pilot JPA annual budget estimates.
 The 5-year budget is an estimate from the respective JPA proponents.
 Average returns are based on a 7% return with income generated averaged over the 1st five years.
 An estimated 0.2% administrative fee and $5,000 contribution to the principal are included in the calculations.
 The Central Sierra South example is being developed from an existing JPA (Central Sierra Economic Development District or CSEDD) and, therefore, may not be directly comparable to the other four startup JPAs.
 A similar example in development is the Eastern Sierra Council of Governments (ESCOG).
 RRA = Risk Reduction Authority, FBA = Forest Biomass Authority, RFS = Regenerative Forest Solutions.
 JPA endowments are not limited to these examples.
 :label: endow-table

 | JPA                  | 5-yr Budget | Endowment   | Avg.
 Return | 5-yr Return |